How is kanban used by product managers?

 Most product teams today rely on product management software.
 You can set strategy, build plans, and manage work in the same tool — saving time and improving consistency across projects and work items.
 Physical kanban boards are challenging to maintain and can quickly become outdated, which defeats the intention of building a fast-moving pipeline of work.

 Aha!
 Roadmaps, Aha!
-Create, and Aha!
+Notebooks, and Aha!
 Develop each provide a kanban-style view of features — so you can visualize workflows and update progress.
 Of course, you do not have to strictly follow the kanban method to be successful.
 Incorporate the elements that make sense for your team and keep your focus on creating value for your customers and your business.

 Build products like you always wanted.
 See for yourself — try the Aha! suite today.